What Qualifies As A Work-Related Injury?

 THE WORKERS’ COMP ATTORNEYS AT FDAZAR

-For more than thirty years the attorneys at Franklin D. Azar & Associates, P.C., have helped thousands of injured people obtain complete and timely compensation for their losses.
+For more than thirty years the attorneys at Frank Azar Car & Truck Accident Lawyers, have helped thousands of injured people obtain complete and timely compensation for their losses.
 Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Denver, Aurora, Fort Collins, Thornton, Greenwood Village, Colorado Springs, and Pueblo.
 If you’ve been injured on the job, you may be entitled to compensation.
 Please call the workers’ compensation attorneys at FDAzar day or night at 800-716-9032 or contact us here for a free consultation and no-obligation evaluation of your case with our experienced Colorado workers compensation attorneys.